garciaadrian/ECU/README.md

 ECU is a sofware used to make detailed performance analysis on the iRacing MP4-30

+#Requirements
+- Visual Studio 2015
+- CMake
+- Python 2.7 and pip
+- Windows 7 or newer

 #Installing
 Open command prompt and type